vinkodlak/rigpro.consulting/src/pages/index.md

       title: Wireline Consulting
       body: >-
-        We bring functional expertise to the table on every wireline logging project as well as a passion to succeed!
+        We bring functional expertise to the table on every wireline logging project, as well as a passion to succeed!
 Our holistic approach ensures time and money are saved in each step of the operation, while staying focused on safety awareness at all times, in a continuous improvement cycle.